Esther Vilar: The Manipulated Man (1971)

 The Manipulated Man was quite popular at the time of its release, in part due to the considerable press coverage it received.

 Vilar appeared on The Tonight Show on February 21, 1973, to discuss the book.
 In 1975 she was invited to a televised debate by WDR with Alice Schwarzer, who became known as the representative of the women's movement at that time.
 The debate was controversial, with Schwarzer claiming Vilar was: "Not only sexist, but fascist", comparing her book with the Nazi newspaper Der Stürmer.

 According to the author, she received death threats over the book:

 So I hadn't imagined broadly enough the isolation I would find myself in after writing this book.
 Nor had I envisaged the consequences which it would have for subsequent writing and even for my private life – violent threats have not ceased to this date.

 Other books

-Her play Speer (1998) is a work of fictional biography about the German architect Albert Speer, and has been staged in Berlin and London, directed by and starring Klaus Maria Brandauer.
+Her play Speer (1998) is a work of fictional biography about Albert Speer, a German architect and prominent Nazi, and has been staged in Berlin and London, directed by and starring Klaus Maria Brandauer.
 She has also written many other books and plays, but most have not been translated into English.